How Much Gold Is in a Dental Crown? A Detailed Guide for Dentists in 2026 | Dental Gold Experts

 Gold content in a dental crown varies widely by alloy type, fabrication era, and crown design.
 This guide breaks down exactly how much gold is in a dental crown — and what that means for its scrap value today.

-🔬 Assay-Based Gold Content Data 📈 Gold Near Historic Highs in 2026 Same-Day or 24-Hr Payment 🔒 Fully Insured Mail-In Process
+🔬 Assay-Based Gold Content Data 📈 Based on Current Spot Prices Same-Day or 24-Hr Payment 🔒 Fully Insured Mail-In Process

-👑 Gold crowns of different alloy types — gold content varies significantly depending on classification and era of fabrication
+Gold crowns of different alloy types — precious metal content varies significantly depending on classification and era of fabrication

 Quick Answer

 Dentists and patients ask how much gold is in a dental crown for two reasons: curiosity about what's been in their mouth for years, and a very practical question about what that crown is worth now that it's been removed.
 Both are valid.
-The answer to how much gold is in a dental crown is not a single number — it depends on the alloy classification, when the crown was fabricated, and which metals the lab chose to use.
+The answer isn't a single number — it depends on the alloy classification, when the crown was fabricated, and which metals the lab chose to use.

 How Much Gold Is in a Dental Crown: The Three Alloy Categories

 The American Dental Association (ADA) classifies dental casting alloys into three categories based on precious metal content.
-These categories directly determine how much gold is in a dental crown and, by extension, what it's worth as scrap.
+These categories directly determine the gold percentage in any dental crown and, by extension, what it's worth as scrap.

 👑

-The most valuable category.
-Gold is typically the dominant metal, supplemented by platinum and palladium in smaller amounts.
-These alloys appear yellow and were the standard for full-cast crowns throughout most of the 20th century.
+Gold is the dominant metal, supplemented by platinum and palladium.
+Standard for full-cast crowns throughout most of the 20th century.
 If your practice extracts older crowns, high-noble alloys are highly likely.

-Noble alloys meet the 25% precious metal threshold but may contain little or no gold.
-Palladium is often the primary precious metal in this category, which is why noble alloy crowns can appear white or silver.
-Never discard white crowns — palladium content can make them highly valuable.
+Meet the 25% precious metal threshold but may contain little or no gold.
+Palladium is often primary — which is why these crowns appear white or silver.
+Never discard without an assay.

 ⚙️

 Primarily nickel, cobalt, or chromium.
-These have minimal precious metal content and correspondingly low scrap value.
-However, some base metal crowns contain trace precious metals — still worth confirming by assay before discarding any dental metal.
+Minimal precious metal content and low scrap value.
+Some base metal crowns contain trace precious metals — still worth confirming by assay before discarding.

 How Much Gold Is in a Dental Crown by Type: Detailed Breakdown

-Within the ADA's three categories, there are several distinct crown types that dentists encounter regularly.
-Here's a detailed look at how much gold is in a dental crown for each common type — along with weight ranges and realistic 2026 value estimates.
+Within the ADA's three categories, there are several distinct crown types dentists encounter regularly.
+Here's a detailed look at the dental alloy composition for each common type — along with weight ranges and current estimated value ranges.

 Full-cast high-noble crown60–88%Pt, Pd, Ag (minor)3–6g$100 – $200+